 Betty Rocker’s home gym created by Rep Fitness

 What’s up ROCKSTAR!
-Today I’m joined by 2 of my good friends -who are also trainers – to answer the Top 7 Questions Women Ask About Weight Training.
+Today I’m joined by 2 of my friends who are also trainers to answer the Top 7 Questions Women Ask About Weight Training.

-Since so many of my wonderful readers are using the new Lioness Strength Training Program, I wanted to take a few minutes to answer the most common questions I get – from women of all experience levels.
+Since so many of you are using the new Lioness Strength Training Program, I wanted to take a few minutes to answer the most common questions I get – from women of all fitness levels.

 Coach Maddie Berky and WBFF Pro Jessica Williams are here to add their perspective and experience to the discussion and to help you get the best information.